 Average Weather in Roseburg Oregon, United States

-In Roseburg, the temperature typically varies from 36°F to 87°F over the course of the year, and is rarely below 26°F or above 97°F.
+In Roseburg, the summers are short, warm, dry, and mostly clear and the winters are chilly, wet, and overcast.
+Over the course of the year, the temperature typically varies from 36°F to 87°F and is rarely below 26°F or above 97°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.